 Collaboration and exchange of expertise ensures the treatment is available beyond humanitarian crises to address the underlying causes of undernutrition.
 Examples of prevention strategies include the provision of access to safe drinking water and sanitation facilities for affected communities, free access to healthcare for children and pregnant and lactating mothers, and support to households in restoring their livelihoods after a disaster.

-The humanitarian and development aid services (DEVCO) of the European Commission work closely together to ensure joint humanitarian and development programming and hence coherence and complementary in the field of nutrition.
+The humanitarian and development aid services of the EU work closely together to ensure coherence and complementarity in the field of nutrition.

 Innovative and simplified approaches together with operational research aim to optimise performance, coverage, and cost efficiency of treatment protocols, and identify effective prevention strategies.
 During the coronavirus pandemic, innovative ways of delivering nutrition assistance have been developed to ensure continuation of services, while respecting preventive measures.